 Corporations of all sorts are increasingly choosing to broadcast live corporate events.
-Live streaming and online video can be essential to a modern business.
-Product launches, conferences, meetings, and all other types of events can be video live streamed on a website successfully.
+Today, live streaming and online video are increasingly essential to a modern business.
+Whether for product launches, conferences, meetings, and other events, companies of all kinds can do successful live streaming on a website.

-This blog will look at streaming solutions for broadcasting live corporate events.
-Specifically, we’re going to look at why corporations are increasingly using live video.
-Then, we’ll look at several examples of types of corporate events that are suitable for live streaming.
-Then we’ll look at essential features for corporate live streaming, before finishing up by comparing professional streaming solutions.
+In this blog article, we’ll look at streaming solutions for broadcasting live corporate events.
+Specifically, we’ll consider why corporations are increasingly using live video.
+Then, we’ll look at several categories of corporate events that are suitable for live streaming.
+Next, we’ll look at essential features for corporate live streaming.
+And finally, we’ll finish up by comparing professional streaming solutions.

 Why corporations are increasingly using live video

 The global enterprise video market is expected to reach $40.84 billion by 2022.
-That’s an annual growth rate of more than 20 percent.
-In total, the live streaming industry could reach $70.05 billion by 2021.
+Put another way, that represents an annual growth rate of more than 20 percent.
 It’s no wonder that enterprises and businesses of all sizes are investing heavily in video.

 This points to one reason why corporations are setting up live video streaming more than ever.
 It’s profitable!
-Live video can be used to directly generate revenue, indirectly market and sell products and services, and for general communications and training.
+Corporations can use live video to directly generate revenue, indirectly market and sell products and services, and for general communications and training.

-People simply enjoy videos.
+In short, people really enjoy videos.
 In one poll, 82 percent of viewers said they prefer watching a live stream rather than a brand’s social media content.
 And it’s not just customers.
-Executives also love watching videos; 59% of them would rather watch a video than read text.
+Executives also love watching videos; 59% of business executives would rather watch a video than read text.

 Examples of corporate events suitable for live streaming

 Now, let’s shift gears and take a look at some examples of how companies broadcast live corporate events.
 There are many different types of events suitable for corporate live streaming.
 We’ll look at three examples here: conferences and conventions, live product announcements, and streaming meetings.

-Keep in mind that live streaming makes sense for events of all sizes, not just huge events.
+In addition, keep in mind that live streaming makes sense for events of all sizes, not just huge events.
 Corporations are using live streaming at all levels of their operations.
 Let’s turn now to some key examples of why and how to broadcast live corporate events.